VioleD25th/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back - changes current directly to previous

 11-lists - list all files in long format in three (3) directories: the current working directly, parent directory and /boot directory

+12-file\_type - Prints the file type for the file /tmp/iamafile